These skinfluencers want you to Stay Skin Healthy

 While melanoma is not the most common skin cancer, it is responsible for the majority of skin cancer deaths.
 Melanoma develops when the cells that give skin the tan or brown color begin to grow abnormally out of control.
 Melanoma is caused by a variety of factors, including exposure to UV rays from the sun and tanning beds, but genetic and environmental factors can play a role as well.

 Approximately 100,350 cases of melanoma will be diagnosed in the U.S. this year.
 Around 60% of those are in men.
 Anyone can get melanoma, however, if detected early, cure and survival rates dramatically improve.
 The most important warning sign of melanoma is a new spot on the skin or one that is changing in size, color or shape.
 This is why it is so important to do a monthly self skin exam and to have your health care provider examine your skin once a year.
-The following ABCDEs of melanoma provide a good guideline.
+The following ABCDEs of skin cancer provide a good guideline.
 Any abnormalities should be reported to your health care provider immediately.

-ABCDEs of Melanoma
+ABCDEs of Skin Cancer

 It’s important to check your skin for suspicious moles once a month and report anything unusual to your health care provider.
 Remember the ABCDE rule: